Belén Potassa

-María Belén Potassa (born 12 December 1988), known as Belén Potassa, is an Argentine footballer who plays as a forward.
+María Belén Potassa (born 12 December 1988), known as Belén Potassa, is an Argentine footballer who plays as a forward for Peluquería Mixta Friol.
 She has been a member of the Argentina women's national team.

 She previously played for the women's teams of Rosario Central, San Lorenzo, Santiago Morning (in Chile) and Boca Juniors before joining UAI Urquiza in July 2014.

 International career

-Potassa represented Argentina at the 2006 South American U-20 Women's Championship, 2006 FIFA U-20 Women's World Cup and the 2008 FIFA U-20 Women's World Cup.
+Potassa represented Argentina at the 2006 South American U-20 Women's Championship, 2006 FIFA U-20 Women's World Championship and the 2008 FIFA U-20 Women's World Cup.
 At senior level, she played the 2006 South American Women's Football Championship, three Pan American Games editions (2007, 2011 and 2015), the 2007 FIFA Women's World Cup, the 2008 Summer Olympics and the 2018 Copa América Femenina.